sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 a.
 In the Area calculation section, select OFT.
 OFT stands for the Open Foris Geospatial Toolkit.
 Click “Area calculation and legend generation”.

-ERROR BOX: If you choose to use OFT, it will return values for the map that are incorrect if your map stored using certain formats (e.g. signed 8 bit).
+**_NOTE:_**  If you choose to use OFT, it will return values for the map that are incorrect if your map stored using certain formats (e.g. signed 8 bit).
 If this is the case, then please use the R option and it will work correctly.
 If using OFT, always compare the Display map with the Legend labeling values returned to make sure they match.

 b.
 The “Do you want to display the map” checkbox allows you to display your geotiff under “Display map”.
 Note: The colors displayed in the SAE-Design tool in this section may be different than what you see elsewhere.
 Additionally, if your ‘no data’ class is 0, the tool will color this as well.